Stan Rofe: Biography

-Stanley Rofe was born on 30 May 1933 in Richmond, a suburb of Melbourne.
+Stanley Robert Rofe was born on 30 May 1933, in Richmond to Esme and Percy.
 His father was an Essendon footballer and his mother was a former Tivoli dancer and show girl.
 He grew up with a younger brother, Roy.
 Rofe was a student at Faraday Street State School in Carlton and later at Collingwood Technical School.

-As a young child, Rofe was a fan of radio station 3KZ.
+In the late 1940s, a young Rofe got his first job in radio at 3AK, then mainly broadcasting at night when other Melbourne stations were off the air.
+Nevertheless, as a young child, Rofe was a fan of radio station 3KZ.
 His favourite announcer was Norman Banks who set the trend in the 1940s.
 To rehearse being Banks, Rofe would use kitchen pots for reverberation effects; these rehearsals occurred for years as his mother encouraged his aspiration for a radio career.

 Rofe commenced work at sixteen and a year later he was teaching ballroom dancing and was a member of the Victorian Square Dance Championship Team that was third in their national competition.
 At eighteen Rofe was called up for three months national service training, which was followed by four years in the Citizens' Military Forces.

 Early in 1953, after three days tuition at the Bill Roberts Radio School, a position was secured with 7AD in Devonport, Tasmania.
 After a few weeks Rofe was made Chief Announcer and later recalled, "it was a frightening experience that was too quick to worry about".
-Returning to Melbourne, he joined 3AK later that year, before moving to 3XY alongside Bert Newton when the station broadcast out of the Princess Theatre in Spring Street.
+Returning to Melbourne, he re-joined 3AK later that year, before moving to 3XY alongside Bert Newton when the station broadcast out of the Princess Theatre, Melbourne.
 He became known as Stan the Man and started his shows with, "Hi-de-hi, Victoria!".
 He recalled attending parties at Frank Thring's family home.
 (The Thring family had purchased the rights to operate 3XY from station owner the Liberal Party of Australia.)
 "Bert and I were always terrified at his parties, we never knew what was going to happen."

 Rofe moved to 3KZ in 1955.
 He took up an afternoon trial slot combining popular music with listener's requests; he presented "Call up KZ", which required listeners to identify recordings.
 Phil Gibbs, 3KZ's program manager, had Rofe call night football games at South Melbourne's home ground.
 On occasions he would broadcast with Gibbs and Harry Mueller at Saturday games.
 For the Melbourne Olympic Games in 1956, Rofe was one of seventeen local commentators accredited by the Australian Federation of Commercial Broadcasting.